-Bed bugs and mosquitoes are both insects that love to prey on humans and animals, and they feed on blood to survive.
-Bites from bed bugs and mosquitoes can look pretty similar at first glance, making it difficult to tell which one bit you if you didn't actually see it happen.
-By paying close attention to the appearance of your bites and symptoms, you can tell the bites apart.
-Why does it matter if your bites are from mosquitoes vs. bed bugs?
-Knowing the culprit can help you determine the proper treatment for the insect bites and which plan of attack you need to rid your home of the biting insects.
+Bed bugs and mosquitoes are both insects that love to prey on humans and animals, feeding on blood to survive.
+Bites from bed bugs and mosquitoes can look pretty similar at first glance, making it difficult to tell which one bit you if you didn't see it happen.
+By paying close attention to the appearance of your bites and the symptoms you experience, you can usually determine which type of bite you have.

 Symptoms of Bed Bug Bites vs. Mosquito Bites

-Both bed bug bites and mosquito bites can leave you with itchy, red or irritated bumps and welts.
+Both bed bug bites and mosquito bites can leave you with itchy, red or irritating bumps and welts.
 You can get more than an itch from mosquito bites; these flying pests can transmit diseases including Zika, malaria, West Nile virus and dengue fever.
-Bed bugs don't transmit diseases, but you can get an infection from their bites if you scratch at them.
+Bed bugs don't transmit diseases, but you can get an infection from their bites if you scratch them.

 The Search for Their Hideouts